Progressing your Award during COVID-19

 You should be doing all of your usual Award activities under Alert Level 1.

-How to change activities on the Online Record Book
+How to change activities on the Online Record Book for COVID adaptations:

 Remember when choosing any activity, you need to set some goals and show how you've worked towards these goals.
 Take a look at our advice on setting SMART Goals.